Do I have Fibroids? Symptoms, treatments, and diagnosis explained

 In one study carried out in China, experts set out to look at the links between fibroids and diet, among other things (i).
 The study included 73 women who had been diagnosed with fibroids and 210 women who didn’t have fibroids.
 At the end of the study period the researchers found that, among the women who were premenopausal, those with a high body mass index had an increased risk while those who ate the most fruit and veg had a reduced risk.
 The same associations weren’t found in the postmenopausal women volunteers, however.

-In 2016, another study from China also suggested eating fruit and veg may help reduce the risk of developing fibroids (iv).
+In 2016, another study from China also suggested eating fruit and veg may help reduce the risk of developing fibroids (viii).
 The study analysed the diets of 600 women with fibroids and 600 without fibroids, and found eating plenty of broccoli, cabbage, tomatoes and apples may protect against fibroids.
 In conclusion, the researchers suggested that eating more fresh fruits and cruciferous vegetables may reduce the incidence of fibroids.
+Meanwhile a review of studies published in 2021 concluded that both a low intake of fruit and green vegetables and vitamin D deficiency are linked to a higher risk of fibroids (ix) – though the researchers say it’s unclear how diet and nutrients influence fibroid development.

 Natural supplements for fibroid support